1995parham-learning/1995parham-learning.github.io/content/tools/Qdrant.md

 > [!note]
 > Advanced use cases such as multitenancy may require an uneven distribution of shards.
 See [Multitenancy](https://qdrant.tech/articles/multitenancy/).

-We recommend creating at least 2 shards per node to allow future expansion without having to re-shard.
-Re-sharding should be avoided since it requires creating a new collection.
-In-place re-sharding is planned for a future version of Qdrant.
+**We recommend creating at least 2 shards per node to allow future expansion without having to re-shard**.
+Re-sharding should be avoided since it requires creating a new collection. _In-place re-sharding is planned for a future version of Qdrant_.

 If you anticipate a lot of growth, we recommend 12 shards since you can expand from 1 node up to 2, 3, 6, and 12 nodes without having to re-shard.
 Having more than 12 shards in a small cluster may not be worth the performance overhead.